-OED 261 - Environmental Education Curriculum Review
+OED 261 - Foundations in Environmental Education

 4 Credits This course provides a broad survey of environmental education activities and practice from around the world.
 Coursework prepares students to discuss the history, engage in current practices, and develop effective programs in environmental education.
 This course meets environmental education requirements for teacher licensure in Wisconsin.